aakashlpin/cheapass-ios-app/README.md

 ### Support

 This is an open source app and you can [View issues](https://github.com/aakashlpin/cheapass-ios-app/issues) or [Create a new issue](https://github.com/aakashlpin/cheapass-ios-app/issues).

-I will get to them over the weekends.
+## Contribute

+Want to contribute to development of Cheapass?
+Awesome!
+Let's talk. aakash [at] cheapass.in

+## License

+Cheapass is licensed under GNU Affero General Public License.
+For more information see [http://www.gnu.org/licenses/agpl-3.0.html](http://www.gnu.org/licenses/agpl-3.0.html)